-- 4 Fill the tank with the quantity shown in the display, POS 1. - 5 Fill the tank up to the level shown in the display, POS 2.Press the wheel to confirm that the tank has been filled to the indicated level. - 6 Repeat the procedure for POS 3 , POS 4 and POS5.
+- 4 Fill the tank with the quantity shown in the display, POS 1. - 5 Fill the tank up to the level shown in the display, POS 2.Press the wheel to confirm that the tank has been - 6 Repeat the procedure for POS 3, POS 4 and POS5.
 Confirm by pressing the wheel at each position.